-Strategy 1: EARTH/FEET GROUNDING, SAFETY in the PRESENT REALITY...
 Take a minute or 2 to "land"...to be here now.

 Place both feet on the ground, feel the chair supporting you.

 Look around the room and notice 3 new things.
 What do you see?
 What do you hear?
 What do you smell?

-Strategy 2: WIND Breathing retraining [BREATHING HANDOUT, [Appendix 3] One of the most common difficulties that is encountered after trauma is discomfort that arises from hyper-arousal.
-Specifically, the physiological symptoms of arousal often lead to poor breathing techniques which then heighten feelings of anxiety, such as tightness in the chest, dizziness, and fear of losing control.
-Here is a way to train yourself to breathe so that these symptoms are reduced.
+Coping Strategy 2: WIND - Breathing retraining

+One of the most common difficulties encountered after trauma is discomfort that arises from hyper-arousal.
+For example, the physiological symptoms of arousal often lead to poor breathing techniques which then heighten feelings of anxiety, such as tightness in the chest, dizziness, and fear of losing control.
+We will guide you through a way to breathe so that these symptoms are reduced.
 When practiced regularly it becomes easier to do and a natural way of breathing.
-This way of breathing is how we were breathing when we were first born.
+This way of breathing is how we were breathing when we were babies.